New Bike Room in W02: Student Center Parking Deck

 Cycle track users.

 Join us on the last Wednesday of the month for a group bike ride and class around campus!
-Parking and Transportation Services in collaboration with Propel ATL hosts this monthly group ride that is designed specifically for the Georgia Tech community to improve their riding skills and learn best practices for safety.
+Parking and Transportation Services in collaboration with Propel ATL hosts this monthly 3 – 5 mile group ride that is designed specifically for the Georgia Tech community to improve their riding skills and learn best practices for safety while riding on campus and in the city.

 Time: 4 – 5 :30 p.m.